retrozinndev/colorshell/README.md

 ```
 pnpm start
 ```

-## ⚙️ Installation
-See the Installation Guide on [Wiki/Installation].

 ## ❗ Issues
 Having issues?
 Please create a [new Issue] here, I'll be happy to help you out!